mmamedov/array-property/README.md

 ArrayProperty
 -------------
-Access arrays in a simple and intuitive object-oriented way.
-Keys and values are treated as properties.
+Syntax sugar for working with arrays in PHP.
+Makes it easier to access array elements.
+Keys are treated as properties.

 ArrayProperty can be used on any PHP array variable.